BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 All in all, this new stack is the backbone for delivering high-quality streaming experiences quickly.

 The architecture and overall approach are confirmed to be successful, leading to a reduced and continuously improving homologation time as test coverage increases.
 We've implemented new rituals to thoroughly analyze results and maintain a strategic focus on both manual exploratory testing and executing more complex tests.
+Also, time to get a first feeback on the overall outcome and quality of each release has been highly reduced from days to minutes.

 **Key takeaways for the QA community:**